dib-lab/2021-paper-ibd/manuscript.md

 Given that 360 genomes anchored the majority of k-mers and variable importance across all models, we were curious whether a smaller number of genomes could still retain the majority of variable importance.
 Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:tree**).
-We assume these genomes represent the strongest candidates for discriminating IBD subtype and focused on them for the remainder of our analyses.
+We assumed these genomes represent the strongest candidates for discriminating IBD subtype and focused on them for the remainder of our analyses.

 ![
 **Phylogenetic tree of 360 bacterial species that were predictive of IBD subtype in all models.** Tree was built from the GTDB rs202 tree with all tips except those represented by the 360 genomes removed.
 Tree tips are labelled by genomes that anchored at least 1% of the normalized variable importance.
 The inner ring annotates the rank of the genomes, with the genome holding the most normalized variable importance across models ranked as 1.
-The outer ring is the species name with the GTDB database.
+The outer ring is the species name within the GTDB database.
 ](images/genome360.png "tree"){#fig:tree}

 ## Genome queries into metagenome assembly graphs recover neighborhoods of sequence variation and establish species umbrellas